hyungkyulee/til/nodejs/project-setup.md

 yarn
 ```

-- run with webpack cli
+- run with webpack cli (this will replace to use a webpack configuration: see the below webpack.config.js
 ```
 npx webpack
 ```
 > npx webpack will install webpack and webpack-cli before compile and run the handler

 - config webpack
 ```